-A simple and well preserved town with beautiful waterways, dating back more than 900 years.
-Take a Gondola and explore this quaint water village, travelling back in time through carved-brick archways and along authentic courtyards.
+A simple and well-preserved town with beautiful waterways, dating back more than 900 years.
+Take a Gondola and explore this quaint water village, traveling back in time through carved-brick archways and along authentic courtyards.

-The water town is around an hour and a half from Shanghai and is worth a full day- you can visit the historic archiecture and even take a boat ride down the canals.
+The water town is around an hour and a half from Shanghai and is worth a full day- you can visit the historic architecture and even take a boat ride down the canals.

 If you can, avoid visiting on a public holiday or weekend because it can get busy and crowded which ruins the peaceful nature of this place.

-For a fun and slightly random day trip, head to Thames Town.
-This is a English-themed town on the outskirts of Shanghai, originally built to disperse the pollutation of the city.
+For a fun day trip, head to Thames Town.
+This is an English-themed town on the outskirts of Shanghai, originally built to disperse the pollution of the city.
 Very few people actually live in Thames Town but it does make for an unusual and interesting day trip.

-We caught a DIDI (China’s version of Uber) to Thames Town which took us around an hour, but you can catch the Shanghai Metro Line 9 to nearby town Songjiang New City.
+We caught a DIDI (China’s version of Uber) to Thames Town which took us around an hour, but you can catch the Shanghai Metro Line 9 to the nearby town Songjiang New City.
 From here, you can get a taxi to Thames Town.
-It is also worth noting that there is also a German, Spanish, Scandinavian, Italian and Dutch themed town in and around the town of Songjiang.
+It is also worth noting that there is also a German, Spanish, Scandinavian, Italian, and Dutch-themed town in and around the town of Songjiang.

 One of oldest towns in the Yangzte basin, famous for its beautiful gardens which survived the Mae Zedongâs Cultural Revolution.
 Visit the Net Master Garden, a great example of a Ming Dynasty garden, followed by a visit to the ancient city wall and the Grand Canal.

-The Classic Gardens of Suzhou were made a UNESCO World Heritage Sites in 1997 and Suzhou is now known to the world as the ‘Venice of the East’.
+The Classical Gardens of Suzhou were made a UNESCO World Heritage Site in 1997 and Suzhou is now known to the world as the ‘Venice of the East’.

 Suzhou is an hour and a half away from Shanghai and we recommend getting a taxi or arranging a driver and getting here early.
 Alternatively, you can book a group or private tour to Suzhou.
 It can get busy quickly, especially in the warmer months.
 You can also get a bullet train from Shanghai or Hongqiao Railway Station to Suzhou which should take around 30-40 minutes – we use the cTrip app to book our train tickets in advance.

-Of course Disneyland was going to get a mention.
+Of course, Disneyland was going to get a mention.
 Located around a 40-minute drive from Shanghai, this Disneyland is massive and popular.
 Book your tickets online to avoid the queues, arrive early and download the Shanghai Disneyland app before you arrive to book your fast passes as quickly as you can.
 The Shanghai Disney rides are unique and unlike the rides in other parks around the world – we highly recommend a visit for Disney lovers!

-Head to West Lake and explore the surrounding Pagoda and temples, visit the Lingyin temple or try some local dishes at Gaoyin food street.
+Head to the picturesque West Lake in China and explore the surrounding Pagoda and temples, visit the Lingyin temple or try some local dishes at Gaoyin food street.

 Take a train to Nanjing and explore the ancient temples and fascinating museums that depict China and its growth through the years.
-Train journeys can take between 1 ½ hours to 3 hours depending on which train you catch and tours are available with Viator.
+Train journeys can take between 1 ½ hours to 3 hours depending on which train you catch and tours are available with Get Your Guide.

 Make sure you visit the Nanjing Memorial for a truly moving and slightly heartbreaking look at the awful historic events in Nanjing.